Faculty, Grad Students & Postdocs

 Random Fun Fact: I’ve kayaked on rivers with alligators.

-Random Fun Fact: I cross-stitch and do embroidery!
+Random Fun Fact: I love to ice skate!

 How/Why Research?
 I became involved with research in fall of 2020, after finding the open position on the OUR website’s opportunities database.
 After that, I emailed and interviewed with my current lab manager, and started working in the lab the next week!
 I wanted to participate in research to experience real world applications of what I am learning in school.